saktil/leo_test-xl/README.md

 cd retail-store-sample-app
 ```

-2. Set up Terraform configuration files in the `terraform` directory.
+2. Update Terraform variables:
+- Navigate to the `terraform` directory

-3. Update the `terraform.tfvars` file with your specific values.
+- Modify `terraform.tfvars` with your specific values
+- Update `provider.tf` with your Digital Ocean credentials

-4. Initialize and apply Terraform:
+3. Initialize and apply Terraform:
 ```bash
 cd terraform
 terraform init